Red Pride: Menstrual Hygiene Management (MHM) Education

 Menstruation is a normal biological part of a young woman’s life – PERIOD.

-But for millions of girls around the world, managing their monthly menstrual cycle and society’s rules is a major barrier to them making the most out of their life.
+But for millions of girls around the world, managing their monthly menstrual cycle is a major barrier to them making the most out of their life.

 Did you know?

-- One in ten adolescent girls in Africa miss school during their period and eventually drop out (UNESCO estimate).
+- One in ten adolescent girls in Africa miss school during their period and eventually drop out (Source: UNESCO).

 - 57% of school girls in South Africa were not aware what their period was before it started.
-(Johnson & Johnson study 2019).
+(Source: Johnson & Johnson Study, 2019).

 “Periods are not something we should be ashamed of or made to feel bad about, they are a natural bodily function.
 Today as we strive for gender equality, it is time to recognise the challenges that still surround periods for many people.
 Whether it’s shame or stigma, price or pressure, many of us have suffered as a result.”

-Adapted from an innovative game and education tool that WASH initially developed with girls in India.
-It educates girls about puberty and how to manage their periods safely, hygienically and confidently.
-During the first half of 2019 it was adapted for the Girl Guide and Girl Scout audience in Sub Saharan Africa.
-It is story-led, with games and activities throughout, and a ‘take action’ project at the end to share the important messages more widely.
-Girls gain their ‘Red Pride’ badge.
+WAGGGS and WASH United are working in partnership to develop and support the rollout of ‘Rosie’s World’, an educational programme specially adapted to be delivered by Girl Guiding and Girl Scouting associations in sub-Saharan African .
+Adapted from an innovative game and education tool that WASH United developed with girls in India, it educates girls about puberty and how to manage their periods safely, hygienically and confidently.
+It is story-led, with lots of games and activities, and a ‘take action’ project for girls to share what they have learnt more widely.
+Through completion of 'Rosie's World' girls gain their ‘Red Pride’ badge.

-We know Members across the world are interested and passionate about the topic of Menstrual Health Management.
-It is WAGGGS’ ambition to widen the scope of the Rosie’s World programme, continue supporting Menstrual Heath Day, and share more stories of girls’ projects globally.
+It is our ambition to widen the scope of our Rosie’s World programme, continue supporting Menstrual Heath Day, and share more stories of girls’ projects globally.